Interviews with Baud members

 Humility, understanding, reflective capacity, tenacity and empathy.

-How do you see the future of your profession in a few years?
-What changes do you think may emerge?
+How do you see the future of your profession a few years from now?
+What changes do you think may arise?

-I would not look that far, today certain trends are already being seen.
-More sustainable brands, which do not focus so much on a position but on their purpose, that think about their social and environmental impact.
+I wouldn't look that far ahead, today we are already seeing certain trends.
+Brands that are more sustainable, that don't focus so much on positioning but on their purpose, that think about their social and environmental impact.

 What advice would you give to someone starting out in your profession?